It’s indeed Rocket Science!! Use of gravity to propel Chandrayaan-2 spacecraft for over 3 lac kms

 Bengaluru, Sep 06: In around six weeks since the launch on July 22, Chandrayaan-2 has traveled close to 384,400 km and ISRO's moon lander 'Vikram' is all set to make a soft-landing near the Lunar South Pole at 1:55 am IST on 7 September.
 On September 2, the lander 'Vikram' separated from the orbiter and entered an orbit of 100 km x 30 km around the Moon.
 Making Vikram soft land vertically (Upright) on pads of four legs is technically the most complex part of the entire mission.

-How did a system weighing 3,877 kg travelled through space for over 3 lakh kms and what strategy did ISRO use to make it happen?
+How did a system weighing 3,877 kg travel through space for over 3 lakh kms and what strategy did ISRO use to make it happen?
 Surely, the Chandrayaan-2 spacecraft did not head straight for the Moon by burning its engines all the way for 384,400 kms.
 That would have been impossible as it is not possible to carry so much fuel to keep the engine burning for over 3 lakh kilometers.

 ISRO used series of orbital maneuvers to attain this.
 Upon launch on July 22, the Chandrayaan-2 craft was injected in an elliptical orbit of 169.7 x 45,475 km around earth.
 In space missions and astronomy parlance, the nearest point to Earth in an elliptical orbit is called perigee while the farthest is called apogee.
 Once in the elliptical orbit, the spacecraft's engines fired in a planned manner and performed multiple orbit-raising maneuvers.